About

 3. Once your documents and patch fees have been received, you will be contacted about the status of your chapter.

-If you're interested in forming a new chapter, please contact our Chapter Coordinator Wayne Freeman.
+If you're interested in forming a new chapter, please get in touch with our Chapter Coordinator, Wayne Freeman.

 Sabbath Keepers indicates our allegiance to the law of God.